watanuki469/themoviedb/README.md

 # This project uses the TMDB API but is not endorsed or certified by TMDB.
+# Features:
++ user
+   - authenticate
+   - add movie,tv,person to list favorite
+   - rating movie,tv
+   - add discuss to movie,tv
+   - have activity list to see what your history seen -change language
++ movie
++ tv
++ person

 # 1.api:
 + [The Movie Database (TMDb) API](https://developer.themoviedb.org/)